overviewer/Minecraft-Overviewer/docs/building.rst

     python setup.py build

 At this point, you can run ``./overviewer.py`` from the current directory, so to run it you'll have to be in this directory and run ``./overviewer.py`` or provide the the full path to ``overviewer.py``.
 Another option would be to add this directory to your ``$PATH``.
-Note that there is a ``python setup.py install`` step that you can run which will install things into ``/usr/local/bin``, but this is not recommended as it might conflict with other installs of Overviewer
+Note that there is a ``python2 setup.py install`` step that you can run which will install things into ``/usr/local/bin``, but this is strongly not recommended as it might conflict with other installs of Overviewer.

 OSX
 ---